-Phase 1 clinical trial in healthy male adults with characteristics of metabolic syndrome measurement was done in each subject once before they received TVB-2640 and again after ten days of taking a once-daily oral dose of either 50mg, 100mg or 150mg of TVB-2640.
+We collaborated with Dr. Elizabeth Parks at the University of Missouri to evaluate the impact of TVB-2640 on liver fat synthesis in 12 healthy adults with characteristics of metabolic syndrome.
+Liver fat synthesis was quantified by measuring the conversion of acetate into the product of FASN, palmitate.
+This measurement was done in each subject once before they received TVB-2640 and again after ten days of taking a once-daily oral dose of either 50mg, 100mg or 150mg of TVB-2640.
 This second measurement was taken approximately 10 hours after the last dose so that we could measure the impact of steady-state drug levels on liver fat synthesis.
 This study showed there was a significant reduction of liver fat synthesis at all doses and such reduction occurred in a dose-dependent manner.
 The 50mg dose reduced peak liver fat synthesis by approximately 26% and the 150mg dose inhibited liver fat synthesis by 78%, as shown in the graphic below.
 The drug was well-tolerated; one of the four subjects given 100mg and one of the two subjects given 150mg of the drug experienced some hair thinning that returned to normal after the drug was stopped.
 These changes correlated with significant reduction of their skin sebum while on treatment, which returned to normal after drug was stopped.